Deimos-Applications/dialog_flowtter/README.md

 ### Get the message from the response

 See [Message](https://github.com/Deimos-Applications/dialog_flowtter/blob/master/lib/src/models/intent/message.dart) for more info on what the model properties can be
+Also, check [this issue](https://github.com/Deimos-Applications/dialog_flowtter/issues/9) to see how to create and use [Rich Responses](https://cloud.google.com/dialogflow/es/docs/intents-rich-messages) like cards and carousels

 ```dart
   DetectIntentResponse response = await dialogFlowtter.detectIntent(